-The programme itself consists of a trained member of our team meeting with a person living with dementia and their husband or wife.
+The programme itself comprises a trained member of our team meeting with a person living with dementia and their husband or wife.
 We plan a trip out, taking care of all the details so they don’t have to, whether it be for a picnic in a park, a walk by the sea, or take in the views of the countryside.

 The days out:

 In August 2020 we took John and Gill to Hyde Hall in Essex for a picnic lunch and walk about the gardens.

 When we spoke with Gill during lockdown she was finding things very difficult, as she’d not been able to go out with John for weeks and it had led to his dementia deteriorating.

 As the trip started John was very quiet, and not engaging with others, but as the day went on his interaction levels increased significantly with Gill commenting that she ‘hadn’t seen him speak at this level for many months now’.